Zaltu/content-generator/README.md

 # Genesis
 Generate various kinds of content (generally text) based on parameters.
 AIGIS plugin.

-Very important to note that due to the way the Faker module was developped, this entire module is inherently __not__ thread-safe.

 ### Quicktsart
 ```python
 from genesis import Genesis